letsgorm/KartverketProject/README.md

 ZAP only revealed Content Security Policy issues as high risk.
 The use of Tailwind CDN, HTTP and unset Content-Type is a security risk.
 Due to the reason that this is a local project, during production; the data would be stored locally instead.
-In addition, HTTP would be moved to HTTPS so Tileserver-GL could render the map safely;
+In addition, HTTP would be moved to HTTPS so Tileserver-GL could render the map safely.
-Right now unsafe eval in CSP allows for XSS be injected, but most forms are secure due to parsing + serialization

 [View ZAP report](security/zapscan.html)